Best Conversation Starters to Get Your Crush to Open Up

 What if they give short answers?

-Try one or two open-ended follow-ups.
-If they still keep it brief, they might be shy, busy, or not that invested.
-You can name it lightly ("I feel like I'm interviewing you—want to ask me something?") or match their energy and see if they step up.
-If not, their interest level may be the answer.
+Try one or two open-ended follow-ups on a single detail.
+If they still keep it brief after you have made it easy to expand, they may be shy, busy, or not that invested.
+You can name the dynamic lightly ("I feel like I am interviewing you, pick something you want to ask me") or match their energy and see whether they re-engage.
+If the pattern holds, treat it as information about fit, not a challenge you must solve.

 How often should I text to keep the conversation going?